-This feature lists a few key year-end tax reporting deadlines.
+This feature lists a few key year-end tax reporting deadlines for December and January.

 As always, we hope you enjoy this edition of our newsletter and we look forward to receiving your feedback.
-Should you have any questions regarding the information contained in the attached materials or our service offerings, please feel free to contact me directly.
+Should you have any questions regarding the information contained in the attached materials or our Employee Benefit Plan Services, please feel free to contact me directly.